SnowballXueQiu/GeogebraDemonstration/README.md

-# GeogebraDemonstration
+# GeoGebra Demonstrations

- Multiple demonstration examples of Geogebra, in order to carry out mathematical teaching work
+Multiple demonstration examples of GeoGebra, in order to carry out mathematical teaching work.